A Little Bit of Dune History

 In 1871, it was determined by the Light House Board that a new lake-coast light was needed, and Congress appropriated $35,000 for the lighthouse on June 10, 1872.
 Over forty acres of what was public land was set aside by President Ulysses S. Grant and in April of 1873 construction began.

 Once the foundation was prepared, work began on the brick tower, which grew to a height of roughly 100 feet.
-The tower housed lantern room which was installed to house a third-order Fresnel lens.
+The tower housed a lantern room which was installed to house a third-order Fresnel lens.
 Every eleven hours, the keepers would wind a 90-pound weight that was suspended between the tower’s inner and outer walls to power the revolving mechanism.
 A covered way connected the base of the tower to a twelve-room, 2½-story dwelling, built for the light’s two resident keepers.

 In more recent history, in 2005, the Michigan Department of Natural Resources leased the lighthouse to the Big Sable Point Lighthouse Keepers Association.
 The 25-year lease allowed the group to open the tower to the public for the first time since the late 1940s.
 Big Sable Point Lighthouse Keepers later changed their name to Sable Points Lighthouse Keepers Association to reflect their expanding role in overseeing multiple lighthouses.